jdeon/foundryvtt-particles-fx/README.md

 ## Call by chat
-You can start orstop emission by chat with command "/pfx" It's result on a message response in the chat
+You can start or stop emission by chat with command "/pfx".
+It adds a message response in the chat.

 Commands :
 * /pfx stopAll